 Arthurs Seat History

-Indigenous Australians have been a part of Australia's culture for over 40,000 years.
-In the Mornington Peninsula the indigenous tribe is known as the Boonwurrung people.
-Boonwurrung people traveled in groups of as many as 30 men, women and children in search of food and their territory extended along the northern, eastern and southern shorelines of Port Phillip, the Mornington Peninsula, Western Port and land to the south-east down to Wilsons Promontory.
+Indigenous Australians have been a part of Australia’s culture for over 40,000 years.
+In the Mornington Peninsula the indigenous tribes are known as the Boonwurrung and the Bunurong people.
+The indigenous peoples of the Mornington Peninsula traveled in groups of as many as 30 men, women and children in search of food.
+Their territory extended along the northern, eastern and southern shorelines of Port Phillip, the Mornington Peninsula, Western Port and land to the south-east down to Wilsons Promontory.

 The first British explorers entered Port Phillip Bay in 1802 and subsequently named the hill Arthurs Seat due to its resemblance to Arthurs Seat hill in Edinburgh, Scotland.